MatthewVance/unbound-docker/README.md

 An example deployment can be viewed [here](k8s/deployment.yml).
 It is not ready since you need to fill it with your records and the main unbound configuration file.

-> A fair warning: I am using not using a Service but hostPort, thus this is only a start.
+> A fair warning: The example is not using a Service but hostPort, thus this is only a start.
 In theory one should not do
 > that in a production cluster.

 > Additional warning: As per [this](https://kubernetes.io/docs/concepts/configuration/secret/) document the default
 > secrets configuration is unencrypted per default.
 You are responsible to harden this yourself and should do so!

+# Notes

+## Healthcheck

+By default, this image includes a healthcheck that probes cloudflare at a regular interval.

+Add `--no-healthcheck` to your Dockerfile or configure it in a Docker Compose file as explained in the [Docker docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#healthcheck).

 # User feedback